 Dwight Lydell Park Renovation Summer 2020 Update

-As part of the project, the Comstock Park Downtown Development Authority voted to contribute $150,000 towards the construction of a new steel, clear-span bridge that will connect the park to the library and replace the existing bridge.
-That will help free up money in the project’s budget for other possible things such as playground equipment.
+New playground equipment was not part of the original plan, but in March, the Comstock Park Downtown Development Authority voted to contribute $150,000 towards the construction of a new steel, clear-span bridge that will connect the park to the library and replace the existing bridge.
+That helped free up money in the project’s budget for other possible things such as playground equipment.
 The total cost of the project is more than $1.8 million.
 The County received more than a million dollars in grants from the Department of Natural Resources – a $900,000 DNR Non-Point Source Grant, and a $257,000 DNR Aquatic Habitat Grant.
 The County is providing matching funds.
-Work will begin this Spring and should take four months.
-The Park will be closed during the renovation, and will reopen in the Fall when the work is complete.
+The work should take around four months.
+The Park will be closed during the renovation.

 The first phase of the renovation of the Park was done in 2017.
 The parking lot was torn out and reconstructed, and it now provides parking for twice as many cars.
 A new maintenance building was built and the old building removed.